Casita Travel Terms and Conditions

 Article 22, paragraph 1

-If your complaint is not resolved to your satisfaction, or if you are not provided with redress in this regard, you may, if you wish, submit the dispute to the Travel Disputes Committee, PO Box 90600, 2509 LP in The Hague (www.sgc.nl).
-The Committee only handles complaints from natural persons.
+If your complaint is not resolved satisfactorily, or if you do not receive any satisfaction in this regard, you may, if you so choose, submit the dispute to the Travel Disputes Committee, P.O.
+Box 90600, 2509 LP The Hague (www.sgc.nl) within twenty-four (24) months of submitting your complaint to Casita Travel.
+The Committee handles complaints exclusively from natural persons.
+Article 22, paragraph 2

 Article 22, paragraph 3